hanglip/hanglip.github.io/_src/stream-dream.md

 **Quails**

 A single quail is an ideal portion of protein.
-Quails grow quickly, so to produce a daily batch of quail for school meals, one needs to begin only 6 weeks before shcool term starts, and keep them coming alon.
+Quails grow quickly, so to produce a daily batch of quail for school meals, one needs to begin only 6 weeks before shcool term starts, and keep them coming along.
+Profit on a single quail at 12 weeks is around R20: worth it if one can sell more than 20 dressed birds per week, with a "win" for creating a job!

 **Chickens**